• Skip to main content

 • Hex/Trap Bar Deadlift – With a special bar, the hex bar, the mechanics of this exercise are altered, allowing your weight to be distributed evenly.

-• A sumo deadlift works the hips, quads and shoulders in the motion used, similar to a squat.
+• A sumo deadlift works the hips, quads, and shoulders in the motion used, similar to a squat.
 You place your hands in the middle of your feet and spread your feet apart.
 If you have never lifted heavier weights, you should start with lighter weights.

 • A snatch grip deadlift works the hamstrings well because the grip is wider.
 This is used in Olympic lifting.